| atomSel | index atomSel.py |

 containsAtom(atom)

-evaluates whether two AtomSels select one or more of the same atoms
+Evaluate whether the two AtomSels select one or more of the same atoms.

-evaluate whether two AtomSels select atoms with the same resid,
+Evaluate whether the two AtomSels select atoms with the same resid,

 resname, and atom names, ignoring any difference in segid.

-returns minimum number of residues between atoms in two AtomSels
+Return minimum number of residues between atoms in the two AtomSels.

 notSelection(sel)